-For example, some systems prefer to just dump / send data out in flat (Excel) like files.
-For such case, you will need some kind of FTP (File Transfer Protocol) connection.
+For example, some systems prefer to just dump/send data out in flat (Excel) like files.
+For such cases, you will need some kind of FTP (File Transfer Protocol) connection.
 Some systems have direct API access and you can extract and update data using simple techniques.

 An integration platform such as Workato relies on the use of ‘recipes’ to map the process through a series of triggers and actions so to make your integration an easy step by step process.

 There are a number of systems that do not offer the capability of real-time data synchronization between platforms or easy access to extract data.
 Thus, your specialist can help design a way to move data automatically on a schedule.

 Once the entire process is designed, it is nearly ready to go live.
 The last steps involve testing to make sure the automations in the workflow and the data transfers occur flawlessly.